CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

 This RTU spray dissolves mineral deposits through chelation: it binds calcium and magnesium ions and lifts them off clear coat without aggressive acid dissolution.
 Spray on a shaded panel, dwell 30 seconds, then rinse or wipe with a quick detailer.
-Amazon reviews (4.2★ / ~144) confirm fresh deposits clear in one pass.
-Independent forum evidence on heavily baked-on seasonal scale is absent — the near-neutral pH chemistry is gentler than the lower-pH formulas that lead the category, which limits performance on severe contamination.
+Owner feedback on Amazon, still a modest base, reports fresh deposits clearing in one pass.
+Independent forum evidence on heavily baked-on seasonal scale is absent · the near-neutral pH chemistry is gentler than the lower-pH formulas that lead the category, which limits performance on severe contamination.

 Good fit for owners with fresh-to-moderate mineral deposits from hard tap water or occasional sprinkler overspray on painted panels.
 The near-neutral pH is chemically unlikely to strip ceramic coatings, though independent community confirmation has not been found.
 Buyers whose primary problem is glass water spots should choose a glass-specific water spot remover.